 There’s under-seat storage for clothes and shoes while you’re kitted out in riding gear.
 Plus you can store riding gear made for wet weather.
 See the best protective gear hereON THE ROAD WITH VESPA RIDERS

-2. Off-road and dual bikes
+2. Off-road and dual-purpose

 Trail riding with all types of terrain and obstacles calls for skills in bike handling and quick decision-making, even though you’re not dealing with traffic.